py5coding/py5book/integrations/matplotlib.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-The performance of this new Sketch is now 60 frames per second.
+The performance of this new Sketch is now a solid 60 frames per second.

 ```{code-cell} ipython3
 ---